romualdk/Game-Off-2025-Waves/README.md

 - Heavy weaponry: Shotguns, rocket launchers, and chainsaws are staples.
 - Demonic or monstrous enemies: Inspired by Doom’s hellish aesthetic.

+## Story
+Player is holding stationary position protecting the ground.
+He can be attacked from any direction so he has to look around to spot enemies and shoot them.

+OR

+There should be something to protect (as in wareframe) and the player has to protect it and he could move around.
+To limit his movement maybe the capsule he is protecting is powering him up?

+Maybe he is waiting for the troops that are coming and he was sent as the first unit the make sure the rest of the team can land?

+Potential multipler: Multiple players land on the same ground nearby and protect the cores as a team.

 ## 👽 Enemies
 - Runner
   (Zergling / Dione asset)